apollographql/apollo-link/SPEC.md

 ## Apollo Links

-The purpose of apollo-link is to define an extensible standard interface for fetching GraphQL results.
+The purpose of Apollo Link is to define an extensible standard interface for modifying control flow of GraphQL queries and fetching GraphQL results.
-To that end, apollo-link describes an interface containing a single method, `request`, that connects a GraphQL `Operation` to an `Observable` which delivers the results of the operation.
+To that end, Apollo Link describes an interface containing a single method, `request`, that connects a GraphQL `Operation` to an `Observable` containing the results of the operation.
 Operations that return a single result can easily be mapped to a promise, since the observable's `next` function is called only once.
 In the general case, Apollo Link uses observables to support GraphQL subscriptions and live queries.
 The apollo-link's `Observable` follows the ECMAScript [proposal](https://github.com/tc39/proposal-observable).